 This policy statement will be regularly reviewed by the pensions committee.
-If it is necessary to make any significant changes, we will consult all of the employers whose employees are members of the fund and publish the amended policy.
+If it is necessary to make any significant changes, we will consult all of the employers whose employees are members of the fund.

-Approved by the Pensions Committee Somerset County Council Pension Fund July 2009
+Approved by the Pensions Committee Somerset County Council Pension Fund September 2011